👉 Attendre examples – Word of the Day lesson »

-The verb attendre can cause a lot of confusion as it can mean to wait and to expect.
+The verb attendre can be confusing because it can mean both “to wait” and “to expect.”
 In this post we’ll examine the verb in detail with example sentences.
-In a nutshell, in the non-pronominal form attendre means to wait while the pronominal s’attendre à means to expect.
+In a nutshell, in the non-pronominal form attendre mainly means to wait and sometimes to expect while the pronominal s’attendre à means to expect.

 - J’attends le bus depuis une heure.
 I’ve been waiting for the bus for one hour.